macintux/riak-application-guide/denormalization.md

 maintaining those indexes are **expensive** at large data sizes.

 Riak includes a data organization structure vaguely similar to a table, called a *bucket*, but buckets don't carry the indexing overhead of a relational table.
 As you dump more and more data into a bucket, write (and read) performance is constant.

-Not growing at a constant rate, but quite literally constant.
-Flat.
-Fast.
-Cheap.
-Easy.

 ## Performance per request

 Yes, writing the same piece of data multiple times is slower than writing it once, by definition.

-However, for many Riak use cases, writes are asynchronous, happening all the time in the background.
-Where performance is really a concern is when you're trying to read your data so you can take action on it (or display it–we all know how impatient your users can be)
+However, for many Riak use cases, writes can be asynchronous.
+No one is (or should be) sitting at a web browser waiting for a sequence of write requests to succeed.

+What users care about is **read** performance.
+How quickly can you extract the data that you want?

 Unless your application is receiving many hundreds or thousands of new pieces of data per second to be stored, you should have plenty of time